aydinaf/COEN448/README.md

 ****IMPORTANT NOTE FOR USER****
+>> Use Master branch only <<

 There are multiple branches which were created for testing parts of the project.
-However, any user testing this project should ONLY focus on the MASTER FILE, every other branch is a test branch and it does NOT possess the official release version
+However, any user testing this project should ONLY focus on the MASTER branch, every other branch is for testing is NOT the official release version.

 *******************************************************************************************************
 *******************************************************************************************************